 The main requirement for keeping the node operational is an active connection with more than half of the HA device’s nodes.
 Calculation of the available partners is based on their “votes”.

 In case of a two-node HA storage, all nodes will be disconnected if there is a problem on the node itself, or in communication between them.
-Therefore, the Node Majority failover strategy requires the addition of the third Witness node which participates in the nodes count for the majority, but neither contains data on it nor is involved in processing clients’ requests.
+Therefore, the Node Majority failover strategy requires the addition of the third Witness node or file share (SMB) which participates in the nodes count for the majority, but neither contains data on it nor is involved in processing clients’ requests.
 In case an HA device is replicated between 3 nodes, no Witness node is required.

 With Node Majority failover strategy, failure of only one node can be tolerated.
 If two nodes fail, the third node will also become unavailable to clients’ requests.

 2. Select Create new Partner Device and click Next.

 3. Select a partner device Location.